In 1954, a kid peddled across the neighborhood on his bicycle in search of free food.

 The love we have for ourselves influences our decisions and actions, the partner we end up with, and pretty much all other aspects of our lives.

 Self-love is about self-respect, self-validation, and being true to who you are.
 It’s about forgiving ourselves.
 It’s about acting in ways that help us grow, and become better people.
-It is about being our best selves for our sake and that of others.
+It is about being our best selves for our own sake and that of others.

 This is why we need affirming self-love.
 To believe in ourselves when the circumstances are indicating otherwise.